Testing Weak Lensing Maps With Redshift Surveys: A Subaru Field: Probing the GTO2deg Field Redshift Survey

-Probes toward weak lensing peaks 7 and 9 reveal no candidate systems.
+In Figure \ref{fig:velhisto2.ps}, probes toward weak lensing peaks 7 and 9 reveal no candidate systems.
 Figure \ref{fig:sigmamap.scaled.ps} shows that neither of these peaks overlaps a well-populated probe through the redshift survey.
 Furthermore, there is no excess in the faint galaxy counts.
-One possibility is that the weak lensing map in these directions detects a cluster at a redshift beyond the limits of the sensitivity of our redshift survey.
-However, the absence of a faint count excess implies that there is no distant cluster and supports the identification of these peaks as spurious signals (Table \ref{tbl:VDisp}).

-Along the line-of-sight toward weak lensing peak 10, there are several narrow peaks corresponding to superposed groups along the line-of-sight.
+Along the line-of-sight toward weak lensing peak 10 (Figure \ref{fig:velhisto2.ps}), there are several narrow peaks corresponding to superposed groups along the line-of-sight.
 There is a group at $z = 0.469$ with a velocity dispersion of 545 km s$^{-1}$ within a 6$^{\prime}$ probe.
 We identify only 6 members of this system.
 The velocity dispersion of this system places it near the detection threshold albeit with a very large error.
 The most populated system along this line-of-sight (as a result of the selection function of the survey) has a mean redshift $z = 0.208$ and a line-of-sight velocity dispersion of 404 km s$^{-1}$.
 This system corresponds to a MaxBCG cluster (Koester et al. 2007) at $\alpha_{2000} = 240.39$, $\delta_{2000}= 42.76$ with a quoted photoz of 0.254 and a BCG spectroscopic redshift of 0.208.
 This system may enhance the lensing signal from the more distant system.
 There is a faint count excess in this direction Table (\ref{tbl:VDisp}).
-Taken at face value, the system at z = 0.469 alone accounts for the weak lensing signal.

-Occasionally a bright star can be accidentally superimposed near a massive cluster of galaxies or a cluster may be located near the edge of the survey field.
-We remove 5 weak lensing peaks that we regard as unreliable because they are near a bright star or because they are too close to the survey boundary.
-Neither the redshift survey nor the faint galaxy counts reveal any candidate systems along the line-of-sight toward any of these peaks.
-Figure \ref{fig:velhisto3.ps} shows two examples of the redshift distributions toward these peaks; there are no candidate massive systems.
-The groups in the probe have rest frame line-of-sight velocity dispersions $\lesssim 250$ km s$^{-1}$.
-These redshift survey probes are similar to the probes toward the weak lensing peaks (peaks 7 and 9) and, like these peaks, they do not overlap well-populated probes through the redshift survey (Figure \ref{fig:sigmamap.scaled.ps}).
-Histograms for the other 3 unreliable lensing peaks are similar.

-The presence of high significance unreliable peaks demonstrates that identifiable systematic effects can produce spurious high significance peaks in the weak lensing map.
-Identification and removal of these unreliable peaks substantially increases the fidelity of the weak lensing map as a route to identifying massive systems of galaxies.